 You will be admitted to the Surgical Admission Unit (SAU) on level 2 of the Surgical Centre.

-The PCC will send you an admission time.
+The PCC will send you a letter with an admission time.
 This may be early in the morning to allow staff to prepare you for theatre.